 The Ingredients -- Zapier 100% Remote Team Success CodeThere’s no secret to how Zapier has built history, even as it is distributed across the world.
-Be it their ultimate guidebook on working remotely, or their different employee-generated content — they all point to the fact that team, tools, and processes together form their backbone.
+Be it their ultimate guidebook on working remotely, or their different employee-generated content -- they all point to the fact that team, tools, and processes together form their backbone.

 Zapier 100% remote team- hire a clan of doersCan everyone be just as prolific and driven in the remote context?
 The world is presently finding its answers in the most unfortunate scenario.
-But if you do it Zapier’s way — their work from home or anywhere mantra depends on choosing the right talent.
+But if you do it Zapier’s way -- their work from home or anywhere mantra depends on choosing the right talent.

-Hire the doersThey bet on doers (those who take ownership of action), hustlers(those who find solutions and answers to seemingly hard roadblocks) — those who can make it happen — in an office, or in a remote island off the Pacific Coast.
+Hire the doersThey bet on doers (those who take ownership of action), hustlers(those who find solutions and answers to seemingly hard roadblocks) -- those who can make it happen -- in an office, or in a remote island off the Pacific Coast.
 The ability to ‘prioritize’ is especially important if you are managing a remote start-up.

-Trust is the bread and butterTheir belief rests firmly in trust — hire people you can trust and then go on to trust your team.
+Trust is the bread and butterTheir belief rests firmly in trust -- hire people you can trust and then go on to trust your team.
 Losing sleep over poor hires (not uncommon in co-located offices) can sabotage remote productivity.

-Communication is the keyThey also focus on people’s ability to communicate and write clearly — away from each other, nobody wants to be busy with pesky clarifications.
+Communication is the keyThey also focus on people’s ability to communicate and write clearly -- away from each other, nobody wants to be busy with pesky clarifications.

 Balancing work-life is criticalThey look for fairly flexible people who can do without the chatty ‘socializing’ of a traditional office.
 Let’s face it.
 If a person’s only support system is work, they could really go off balance, being away from the team.

 A strong company cultureIn addition to the attributes of the right hires, nurturing the team in a conducive culture, through best practices and company retreats are all areas that make the Zapier’s remote work formula the success story that it is.
 They have a well-defined company culture that not only gives high-level behavioural guidance but also elaborates on what is acceptable.
 Here are Zapier’s values at a glance --

 - Default to Action